-Overall, cigars are measured according their length and ring gauge.
-The length is simply measured in inches such as a Corona, which is usually 5.25″ long.
+Overall, cigars are measured according to their length and ring gauge.
+The length is simply measured in inches such as a Toro, which is usually 6 inches long.

 Meanwhile, the ring gauge is the cigar’s diameter.
 Because a ring gauge is often quite small, it’s measured by 64ths of an inch rather than a decimal.
 This fraction is then simplified by simply giving the resulting figure.

-For instance, a typical Corona is 0.68 inches thick, which comes to 44/64, is presented as simply 44.
-Therefore, when giving its overall dimensions, a Corona will be presented as 5.25×44.
+For instance, a typical Toro is 0.78 inches thick.
+When converted to 64th of an inch, it comes to 50/64, which is presented as simply 50.
+Therefore, when giving its overall dimensions, a Toro will be presented as 6 x 50.

 In other countries that focus on the metric system, this information is often presented in either centimetres or millimetres for the length and gauge.
 We’ll offer these alternative measurements in the chart below.